 A tummy tuck with liposuction offers two benefits by removing loose skin and helping to refine small to moderate pockets of fat, leaving the patient with a smooth, flat abdominal area, free of extra hanging skin that is holding them back in life.
 Similar to a tummy tuck, liposuction is not a weight-loss procedure; However, liposuction is considered a permanent fat reduction surgery in that it removes small unwanted areas of fat for better refinement of the abdominal contours.

 Dr. Landon meets with every tummy tuck Tampa patient to learn more about them and determine if the procedure is a good fit.
-Generally, good tummy tuck candidates in Tampa are men or women that:
+Generally, good Tampa tummy tuck candidates are men or women that: